[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

-(A) The department shall certify an individual to teach the BRC if the individual meets the following conditions:
+(A) The department shall certify an individual to teach the BRS if the individual meets the following conditions:

 (2) Possesses a high school diploma or GED;

-(3) Possesses a current first aid card and a current CPR card or equivalent;
+(3) Possesses a current first aid card, a current adult CPR card or equivalent, and an evaluation of skills performance as formalized in the motorcycle policy and procedure manual;

 (4) Is currently an experienced motorcycle operator, licensed for at least three years preceding the date of the application with a valid motorcycle endorsement, and currently rides a motorcycle on a regular basis;